Police: Hunt continues for armed teacher who kidnapped student

 Asked how Anthony Thomas is holding up, the lawyer said he's sad, anxious and suffering from high blood pressure.

-"He's not doing well at all," Whatley said
+"He's not doing well at all," Whatley said.

 Did teacher plan abduction?